Post Job

 A realtor is responsible for processing real estate transactions and assisting clients with their concerns and inquiries about a specific property.
 A realtor should always work for their clients' best interests, ensuring that proposals work within the client's specified budget and property goals.
 A realtor will also consider the security of a property location before a recommendation to ensure the client's safety and comfort.
 Realtors must finalize records of cost estimates and purchase agreements, which are essential in choosing the best property.

-There are some key differences in responsibilities as well.
-For example, a real estate broker responsibilities require skills like "real estate sales," "purchase agreements," "financial resources," and "comparative market analysis."
+There are some key differences in the responsibilities of each position.
+For example, real estate broker responsibilities require skills like "real estate sales," "purchase agreements," "financial resources," and "comparative market analysis."
 Meanwhile a typical broker in charge has skills in areas such as "trust accounts," "escrow," "payroll," and "office operations."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 On average, brokers in charge reach similar levels of education than real estate brokers.
 Brokers in charge are 4.1% less likely to earn a Master's Degree and 1.1% less likely to graduate with a Doctoral Degree.